umutsaydam/ZenFocus/README.md

 ## <p id="contributing">🤝 Contributing</p>

 If you'd like to contribute, please submit a `pull request` or open an `issue`.
 Your contributions are welcome!
+(Make sure you are on the forContribution branch)

 ---